oscarchapp/testbookingengine/README.md

 - SECRET_KEY should be stored in .env file for production!
 - DEBUG is set to TRUE.

+## TODO List / Improvements

+- Handle and create error pages
+- Validate dates for checkin/checkout in serverside
+- Check for room availability exactly before save data in DB
+- Change date or define date range in dashboard
+- Improve and add more data in dashboard
 # 🚀 About Me
 Fullstack developer.
 Tech skills:
 - HTML